How to Perform a Constructability Review

 Step 4: Check Tolerances and Fit

 Drawings assume everything is perfect.
-The real world doesn't work that way:
+The real world doesn't work that way.
+Checking dimensions against actual field tolerances is essential:

 Step 5: Consider Temporary Works